Onykia Docs

 • applyDiagnostics(view, diagnostics, path) - apply one batch yourself if you already manage the subscription.

-Both convert the engine's byte offsets to CodeMirror positions, drop diagnostics that belong to package dependencies or other files, and briefly suppress diagnostics over a region the user just edited (re-emitted on the next clean compile) to avoid flicker.
-Tune the window with suppressEditedWithinMs.
+Both convert the engine's byte offsets to CodeMirror positions and drop diagnostics that belong to package dependencies or other files.
+To stop diagnostics flickering over a region the user just edited, add modificationTracker(path) to your extensions; tune the window with { suppressEditedWithinMs } (default 250).

 Composing extensions individually